 The muscle relaxing effects of botulinum toxin is generally noticeable on average after 5 to 7 days after treatment.
 The desired smoothing of wrinkles requires a few days more.
 The full effect is complete after 14 days.
 From this point forward the activity of the mimic muscles starts to increase.

 Wrinkle treatment is provided by dermatologists, plastic surgeons and other physicians.
 You may expect to find the most experience and routine at an office mainly focused on non-surgical wrinkle treatment.
-Our Faceshop offices are located in Berlin, Dortmund, Düsseldorf, Cologne, Frankfurt and Constance.
+Our Faceshop offices are located in Duesseldorf, Berlin, Frankfurt, Cologne, Dortmund and Constance.

 A botulinum toxin treatment is relatively expensive.
-It costs roughly between 250* and 600* Euro.
+It costs roughly between 230* and 600* Euro.
 It is not uncommon to spend between 600* and 1200* Euro per year.
 The price is directly related to the units of botulinum toxin used.
 At an office mainly focused on non-surgical wrinkle treatment you will receive the best results at a good price.
-The price advantage of buying this preparation in large amounts and therefore cheaper, can be passed onto the patient.
+The price advantage of buying this preparation in larger amounts and therefore cheaper, can then be passed onto the patient.

 The sooner a wrinkle treatment with botulinum toxin takes effect, the more likely the treatment cost will be less expensive.
 A botulinum toxin treatment should fundamentally be used on more than one region.
 Areas without significant wrinkles can be treated prophylactically using very small amounts.
 Please read about our prices for more exact information.